 When will my financial aid disburse?

 Financial aid funds are disbursed at the start of the semester.
 Early applicants (those who apply by March 1) should have their accounts paid and remaining funds disbursed to them on time.
 Late applicants will be processed as completed and may not have their accounts paid or funds disbursed until several weeks into the semester/term.
 You must come prepared to meet your financial obligations (to pay account balances and to cover your book and other living expenses) during the first several weeks of school, as all funds may not be ready for disbursement at the start of the semester/term.

 Students enrolled in courses less than the full 15-week semester may not receive their full aid until later in the term, and may be subject to reduction or repayment of aid for courses they have not completed.
 Students will not receive a disbursement until they have begun attendance in all courses for which they are awarded.
 Call the Financial Aid Office for details on your specific situation.

 Will I get a refund and when will I receive it?

 Your financial aid award will be used first to pay your tuition, residence hall charges (if you are living on campus) and any other charges outstanding on your student account.
 After these payments are made, any funds remaining will be refunded by check to you (or your parent) for use in paying your off-campus housing or other educational expenses.
 Financial aid refunds are not released until after the first week of school and will be mailed to your current mailing address.
-For those who completed all of their aid requirements early, refunds are usually mailed by the third week of the term.
+For those who completed all of their aid requirements early, refunds are usually mailed by the second week of the term.
 If you are late in completing your requirements, payment of your tuition will be held in abeyance pending completion of your award.
 Please plan to have sufficient funds to sustain you until your financial aid refund is received.

 How do I complete my Federal Stafford loan or Federal PLUS loan application?